huston-rogers/ondemand-initializers/README.md

 ## Getting User Information

+Well, that was a bit of a bonus tutorial, take a five minute break. :-)

 User information is stored in a number of places, i.e. ColdFront, Slurm DB, Lustre/Vast/NFS/etc storage locations.
 Each of these are generally query-able, and this information can be added into OOD for making the user's interactions simpler, streamlining the submission and cluster